TUITION AND FINANCIAL AID

 Academic advising and support

-Scholarship Opportunities
+Scholarship & Institutional Support Opportunities

 -

-Merit-Based Scholarships (Performance or Academic based)
+Merit-Based Scholarships (performance- or academic-based)

 -

-Need-Based Financial Assistance
+Need-Based Institutional Assistance

 -